1 Introduction

 -

-entering into transactions where an Employee has a material interest.
+entering into transactions where a Staff has a material interest.

-Where a potential conflict of interest is identified, Deribit will seek, as far as is appropriate or reasonably possible in the circumstances, to organise its business activities in a manner that prevents the crystallisation of the conflict of interest.
-This will include procedures and measures to ensure that employees engaged in different business activities involving a risk of conflicts of interest carry out these activities with a degree of independence which is appropriate to the size and activities of Deribit (and the wider group) and the materiality of the risk of damage to the interests of clients.
+Where a potential Conflict of Interest is identified, Deribit will seek, as far as is appropriate or reasonably possible in the circumstances, to organise its business activities in a manner that prevents the crystallisation of the Conflict of Interest.
+This will include procedures and measures to ensure that Staff engaged in different business activities involving a risk of conflicts of interest carry out these activities with a degree of independence which is appropriate to the size and activities of Deribit (and the wider group) and the materiality of the risk of damage to the interests of Clients.

 Where necessary or appropriate for Deribit to ensure the requisite degree of independence, procedures and measures to be followed shall include one or more of the following: